-Susan Abraham – diretor (Berkeley-EUA); Michel Andraos (Montreal-Canada); Antony John Baptist (Bangalore-Índia); Michelle Becka (Würzburg-Alemanha); Sharon A. Bong (Bandar Sunway-Malasia); Bernardeth Caero Bustillos (Cochabamba-Bolivia); Stan Chu Ilo – diretor (Chicago-EUA); Catherine Cornille (Boston-EUA); Thierry-Marie Courau, O.P. – presidente (Paris-França); Geraldo Luiz De Mori, S.J.
-(Belo Horizonte-Brasil); Margareta Gruber, O.S.F.
-(Vallendar-Alemanha); Huang Po-Ho (Tainan-Taiwán); Stefanie Knauss – director (Villanova-EUA); Gustáv Kovács (Pécs-Hungria); Carlos Mendoza-Álvarez, O.P. – diretor (Ciudad de México-Mexico); Esther Mombo (Nairobi-Kenya); Gianluca Montaldi, F.N. – secretária executiva (Brescia-Itália); Daniel Franklin Pilario, C.M. – diretor (Quezon City-Filipinas); Carlos Schickendantz (Santiago-Chile); Stephan van Erp O.P.
-(Leuven-Bélgica).
+Susan Abraham – presidente (Berkeley-USA); Michel Andraos (Ottawa-Canada); Antony John Baptist (Bangalore-India); Michelle Becka (Würzburg-Germania); Sharon A. Bong – director (Bandar Sunway-Malaysia); Bernardeth Caero Bustillos (Cochabamba-Bolivia); Stan Chu Ilo – director (Chicago-USA); Catherine Cornille (Boston-USA); Geraldo Luiz De Mori, S.J.
+(Belo Horizonte-Brasil); Anne-Béatrice Faye, CIC (Dakar-Senegal); Margareta Gruber, O.S.F. – director (Vallendar-Germania); Huang Po-Ho (Tainan-Taiwán); Stefanie Knauss – director (Villanova-USA); Gustáv Kovács (Pécs-Hungria); Carlos Mendoza-Álvarez, O.P. – director (Ciudad de México-Mexico); Esther Mombo (Nairobi-Kenya); Gianluca Montaldi, F.N. – secretário administrativo (Brescia-Italia); Daniel Franklin Pilario, C.M.
+(Quezon City-Filipinas); Carlos Schickendantz (Santiago-Chile); Stephan van Erp O.P.
+(Leuven-Belgium).

 She is Associate Professor of Theological Studies and Chair of Theological Studies at Loyola Marymount University.
 Her teaching and research explores postcolonial and feminist theological practices.
 She is the author of Identity, Ethics, and Nonviolence in Postcolonial Theory: A Rahnerian Theological Assessment (Palgrave Macmillan, 2007) and co-editor of Shoulder to Shoulder: Frontiers in Catholic Feminist Theology (Fortress, 2009).
 Her publications and presentations weave practical theological insights from the experience of working as a youth minister for the Diocese of Mumbai, India, with theoretical perspectives from postcolonial theory, cultural studies, and feminist theory.
 Ongoing research projects include issues in feminist theological education and formation, interfaith and interreligious peace initiatives, theology and political theory, religion and media, global Catholicism, and Christianity between colonialism and postcolonialism.